Minangkabau businesspeople: 7th–18th century

-19th-20th century
+19th–20th century

 At the beginning 19th century, European traders especially the Dutch, began to dominate the Minangkabau economy.
 The Padri War which lasted for more than 30 years, tried to expel the Dutch merchants who tried to monopolize all Minangkabau trade goods.
 The defeat of the Padri troops destroyed the Minangkabau economy, and the Minangkabau world under the rule of the Dutch East Indies.
 Despite being under colonial control, the Minang realm also gave birth to several influential businessmen, including Abdul Gani Rajo Mangkuto and Muhammad Saleh.
 In 1914, several Minang traders, headed by Taher Marah Soetan, founded the Sarikat Usaha.
 In addition to strengthening Minang business, this union also aims to promote education and the struggle for independence.
 In 1930s, two prominent Minangs enterprises : Bank Nasional and Djohan Djohor were established in Bukittinggi and Jakarta respectively.
 At that time, Djohan Djohor was one of the leading textile importer who managed by three Minang entrepreneurs, namely Ayub Rais and the brothers Djohan Sutan Sulaiman and Djohor Sutan Perpatih.

 The revival of Minang traders occurred again after Indonesian independence.
-Between 1950–1965, many Minangkabaus business standing strengthened after being limited to small businesses in the colonial period.
+Between 1950 and 1965, many Minangkabaus business standing strengthened after being limited to small businesses in the colonial period.
 Hasyim Ning, Rahman Tamin, Sidi Tando and Rukmini Zainal Abidin were the top conglomerates in Indonesia during the liberal democracy period.
 At that time, Minangkabau was among the most wealthy groups in Indonesia.
 In the New Order era, the government's policy in favor of Chinese traders was detrimental to Minangkabau traders.
 Chinese capitalists, called the cukong, were supported by the military, which emerged as the dominant political force after 1965.
 At that time, the Minang merchants were experiencing difficult in bank loans and obtaining business permits.
 On the other hand, in Malaysia they actually get convenience because of government policies that prioritize indigenous traders.
 As a result, many Minang entrepreneurs have succeeded in Malaysia, such as Nasimuddin Amin, Kamarudin Meranun, and also the royal family of Negeri Sembilan who owned some of companies.
 At the end of 1990s, several Minang businessmen led by Abdul Latief, Aminuzal Amin, Nasroel Chas, and Fahmi Idris established a joint venture company Nagari Development Corporation (NDC), which aims to improve the Minangkabau community.